ppy/osu-wiki/news/2018/2018-12-29-the-qat-gazette-december-2018.md

 ### New Quality Assurance Team additions

-Whilst this announcement may come more than just a bit late, please offer your congratulations to our newest members: [Gottagof4st](https://osu.ppy.sh/users/6122935), [Kuron-kun](https://osu.ppy.sh/users/2697284), [Noffy](https://osu.ppy.sh/users/1541323), [Regraz](https://osu.ppy.sh/users/3076909), [Yuii-](https://osu.ppy.sh/users/2935923), and the returning [Hobbes2](https://osu.ppy.sh/users/8157492)!
+Whilst this announcement may come more than just a bit late, please offer your congratulations to our newest members: ::Gottagof4st::{ user-id=6122935 }, [Kuron-kun](https://osu.ppy.sh/users/2697284), ::Noffy::{ user-id=1541323 }, [Regraz](https://osu.ppy.sh/users/3076909), ::Yuii-::{ user-id=2935923 }, and the returning ::Hobbes2::{ user-id=8157492 }!

 Whilst their and the QAT's future is uncertain, we greatly appreciate their timely involvement in Qualified map checking, veto mediation, Beatmap Nominator evaluations and moderation for the osu! game mode.

 ### Quality Assurance Team retirements

-Though many new members have joined recently, one person who has sadly decided to take their leave from the team is osu!taiko's [Aloda](https://osu.ppy.sh/users/1190127), who elected to step down and focus on other pursuits outside of osu! after six months of service.
+Though many new members have joined recently, one person who has sadly decided to take their leave from the team is osu!taiko's ::Aloda::{ user-id=1190127 }, who elected to step down and focus on other pursuits outside of osu! after six months of service.
 We wish Aloda the best in his future endeavours, and recognise his newfound status as an osu!
 Alumni for his contributions to quality control and Beatmap Nominator evaluation.

 ## Summary